hammerdirt-analyst/feb_2024/docs/_sources/the_llm_assistant.md

 The European Environment Agency (EEA) has been working with volunteers to collect data on marine litter.
 The volunteers have been collecting data on the amount and type of litter found on beaches in Europe.
 The collection method is defined in the _Guide to monitoring marine litter in European seas_.
-Based on the analysis of the collected data a suggested threshold value, and a method to compute it was introduced in 2020.
+In 2020 a beach litter density threshold and method of calculation was introduced by the EEA using the data collected by volunteers.
 The threshold value is based on the principal of precaution regarding exposure to plastics.
 In switzerland monitoring of shoreline litter along lakes and rivers has followed the same protocol with minor modifications due to topography since 2015.